 Articles

-New England can be a big hit against France Posted about 12 years ago
+New England can be a big hit against France Posted over 12 years ago

 England are different under Stuart Lancaster.
 There is a great morale around the squad, more enthusiasm, a big desire to do well for each other.
 We are a tight group and it helps to have a good tactical plan that is easy to understand.